Need a rental valuation on your property? Our expert appraisals are free of charge so click below to find out more.

 This page will keep you updated with the latest developments surrounding the Bill, highlighting the changes most relevant to landlords.
 For a full, detailed breakdown, please visit the official government resources or check out our dedicated pages for further guidance.

-1. Abolition of Section 21 'No-Fault' Evictions
+1. Abolition of Section 21 No-Fault Evictions

-7. No Minimum Term Contracts
+4. No Minimum Term Contracts

 Whilst there are many well-intentioned elements of the bill which aim to improve renting standards, unfortunately some of them are misguided and hold the potential to actually make renting worse for everyone involved, tenants included.
 Some of our concerns are available on our guidance page.